FASZZ TECHNOLOGY (M)

 However, the struggle is real for Muslim food delivery app users.
 For non-Muslims, you would have noticed your Muslim colleagues or friends putting more efforts to sanitize their food containers and cutlery whenever they order food delivery.
 You would have seen similar behaviour if you share the same pantry with them.

-Sometimes when Muslims unintentionally get in touch with non-Halal food, kitchen utensils or cutlery, they pray (doa) to ask for forgiveness.
+Sometimes when Muslims unintentionally touch non-Halal food, kitchen utensils or cutlery, they pray (doa) to ask for forgiveness.
 It’s all about having that peace of mind.
-They would pray to be safe than sorry.
+They would pray to be safe rather than sorry.

 Indeed, Muslim users have been compromising with the lack of transparency along the food delivery supply chain, especially in several touchpoints.
 For example, are all riders Muslims?
 How often is the food mixed up or drink spilled, resulting in cross-contamination in the delivery bags?